mui/material-ui/docs/src/pages/customization/overrides/overrides.md

 ## 2. Dynamic variation for a one-time situation

-You have learn how to override the style of the Material-UI components in the previous sections.
+You have learned how to override the style of the Material-UI components in the previous sections.
 Now, let's see how we can make these overrides dynamic.
 We demonstrate 5 alternatives, each has it's pros and cons.